-Jaydon/Kid Phoenix as a protagonist is an interesting choice for this story, and even felt a little like his own antagonist.
-At times, I felt Ram was more a compelling character.
+Jaydon/Kid Phoenix as a protagonist is an interesting choice for this story and even felt a little like his own antagonist.
+At times, I felt Ram was more of a compelling character.
 But this isn’t a story about change, it’s a story about revenge.

 On the other side of the fence, another interesting character I feel was quite compelling despite only showing up midway through the book was Officer Bertrand Kropp.
 Celebrating his 100th birthday and 80th+ year on the force, Bertrand is set to finally retire at the end of the day.
 His career, though long, feels incomplete.
 When a phone call comes in about a murder, it sets off his “gift” of second sight and he vows to find the killer or die trying.